-The principal risks identified for the Trust during the next few years will be the fluctuation in pupil numbers and any impact from changes to national funding.
+The principal risks identified for the Trust during the next few years will be the fluctuation in pupil numbers and any impact from changes to national funding or public spending.
 The lagged effect of funding pupil places, means that tight budget monitoring is key.
 The lasting impact of COVID-19, in particular on primary attainment has been flagged as a risk for child development and attainment.
-There is further uncertainty due to the on-going debate around national priority.